 In our orchards, we practice IPM (Integrated Pest Management), a system that allows us to identify and target which pests are a problem, and use the least toxic control possible to deal with the issue.
 We use our own compost extensively in growing our fruits and vegetables.
 Soil health and fertility is further enhanced through the use of diverse cover cropping throughout the farm.

-We believe strongly that consumers have the right to a clean food source that enhances not only their own health, but that of the environment.
+We strongly believe that consumers have the right to a clean food source that enhances not only their own health, but that of the environment.
 Having a direct connection to the people who grow their food and the land where it is grown spawns a healthy, respectful view of our place on this earth.
 Our CSA members and customers know they can count on us to bring lots of variety and a sense of adventure into their lives with delicious food fresh from the fields.
 We offer real food grown in a manner that enlivens our bodies while supporting a healthy environment.
-At Vollmecke Orchards, you can Taste the Difference!

-We are proud of our long term relationship with the Chester County Food Bank and the assistance we help provide to our community.
-Our farm was recently recognized by the Chester County Board of Commissioners for the more than 50 thousand pounds of produce that has been donated over the last 25 years.
+We are proud of our long-term relationship with the Chester County Food Bank and the assistance we provide to our community.
+Our farm was recently recognized by the Chester County Board of Commissioners for the more than 50,000 pounds of produce that we have donated over the last 25 years.
 We are all about community!